pculture/miro-user-manual/en/contributing.rst

    source project are pretty silly.

    We tend to ignore these threats.
-However, even though we ignore these threats, they make you look pretty stupid and it's possible you'll make it less likely non-paid staff will help you out.
+However, even though we ignore these threats, they make you look pretty silly and less likely that someone will look at your bug.

 6. **Use an email address that let's us contact you.** If you use an email address you throw away and we have questions, then those